e1cerebro/xtian-google-ratings/README.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+This displays the google Rating bar at the bottom or right hand side of your website

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.